idealparable/BibleQ/DidLazarusWriteJohn.md

 Why would Caiaphas know a fisherman?

 Well, for a moment, let's drop our earlier for-sake-of-argument concession that somehow Caiaphas doesn't know who the inner circle of disciples are who are always there when this Jesus guy is being a thorn in his side.
 He could simply know that John has interest in what happens to Jesus.
-And that Nicodemus has no influence here, or any of the others like him.
+And that Nicodemus/etc. have no influence here, or any of the others like him.

 Now let's pick up that odd concession we made, though.